Fandy-ust/Solar-Energy-Prediction-Through-Transformer-Time-Series-Forcasting-/README.md

 ### The  Push: Calibrated Aggression (Model V6)

-Upon analyzing the V5 model, I diagnosed that it was slightly over-regularized—the training and validation performance were too close, suggesting it had more learning capacity.
+Upon analyzing the V5 model, we diagnosed that it was slightly over-regularized—the training and validation performance were too close, suggesting it had more learning capacity.
 This led to a final, bold experiment based on a clear hypothesis:

-> "I can accept an increasing gap between train and validation loss, as long as the validation performance itself improves.
+> "We can accept an increasing gap between train and validation loss, as long as the validation performance itself improves.
 The model has untapped potential."

-By setting `dropout = 0` and reducing the `batch_size` for finer-grained updates, I allowed the model to use its full capacity.
+By setting `dropout = 0` and reducing the `batch_size` for finer-grained updates, we allowed the model to use its full capacity.
 This final, aggressive polish unlocked its true potential, resulting in the final state-of-the-art R² score of **0.9002**.

 ## Model Architecture & Features